NikithaMatta/NikithaMatta/README.md

 ## 👩‍💻 About Me

-Hi, I'm **Nikitha** – a Computer Science Engineering student specializing in **Artificial Intelligence and Machine Learning**.
+Hi, I'm **Nikitha Matta** – a Computer Science Engineering student specializing in **Artificial Intelligence & Machine Learning**.
 I'm passionate about building smart solutions using ML, and I love exploring the intersection of **space and technology**.

 When I'm not coding, you'll find me reading fiction, talking about space, or working on side projects that blend AI with creativity.
 My dream is to contribute as a space scientist at **ISRO** someday.